 Alicia D.H.
 Monroe

-Dr. Alicia D. H. Monroe was appointed chief integration officer and senior advisor to the president at Old Dominion University in 2022.
-She leads the University’s efforts to integrate with Eastern Virginia Medical School to strengthen health-focused academic program offerings, expand the biomedical and healthcare workforce pipeline, support world-class research and clinical care, and improve the health of the community.
+Dr. Alicia D. H. Monroe serves as a higher education consultant and executive coach.
+She served as chief integration officer and senior advisor to the president at Old Dominion University from 2022 to 2024.
+In that capacity, she led the university’s efforts to merge with Eastern Virginia Medical School to expand health-focused academic program offerings, augment the workforce pipeline, support world-class research and clinical care, and improve the health of the community.
 She previously served as provost and senior vice president of academic and faculty affairs, as well as professor of family medicine, at Baylor College of Medicine from 2014 to 2022, providing oversight of academic affairs, faculty development, faculty affairs, institutional diversity, inclusion, and equity, and the Center for Professionalism.

-From 2008 to 2013, Dr. Monroe served as chief academic officer, vice dean for educational affairs, and professor of family medicine at the University of South Florida’s Morsani College of Medicine in Tampa, Florida.
-She spent her early career at the Alpert Medical School at Brown University, where she was associate dean for minority affairs and professor of family medicine.
+From 2008 to 2014, Dr. Monroe served as chief academic officer, vice dean for educational affairs, and professor of family medicine at the University of South Florida’s Morsani College of Medicine in Tampa, Florida.
+She spent her early career at the Alpert Medical School at Brown University serving as associate dean for minority affairs and professor of family medicine.
 She earned an MD from Indiana University School of Medicine and completed an internship in psychiatry at Georgetown University Medical Center in Washington, D.C., and a residency in family medicine at Methodist Hospital in Indianapolis.
 She is board certified by the American Board of Family Medicine.
-The recipient of numerous teaching and mentoring awards, she currently serves as a member of the IU Health Board of Directors, Inc. and the Methodist Health Group, Inc.. board of directors.
+She currently serves as a member of the IU Health Board of Directors, Inc. and the Methodist Health Group, Inc. Board of Directors.

 Dr. Monroe and her husband, Lloyd, have three adult children, Justin, Megan, and Cara, and four grandchildren.
-She is currently a member at Bethel Temple Church in Hampton, Virginia.
+She is a member at Windsor Village United Methodist Church in Houston.